 As with any graphic, you can always import photographs into a field.
 Remember that the maps are multiple fields, so this won't be as easy as with other graphics.
 The landmass and cutout versions of the maps are one field, however, which makes it easier to import a photograph.

 Download the animated example for MP009 for one possible animation scheme.
-Also review the Chart of the Month for November 2009 for another scheme.
-There is also a graphic download associated with this Chart of the Month that you will want to be sure you get.
+Also review the Power Chart for 'Viral Progression' for another scheme.
+There is also a graphic download associated with this Power Chart that you will want to be sure you get.

 MP010 also uses fields drawn for the regions to segment the country.
 The regions need to be drawn with as little overlap or gap as possible.
 Layering and sequencing is also important with these types of animations.
 The provinces have no fill and a white line, and they are on the top-most layer.
 The regions are on the middle layer, and the landmass is on the bottom layer.
 Sequencing might be important if there is any overlap or gap in the region fields (this is why you need to draw the regions very precisely).
 Be sure to download the animated example for MP010 to see how this was done.

 See the Power Chart for 'Sliding Picture Group in Map Cutout' for another animation possibility.